fschwiet/sprockets-spacy/readme.md

 I am just playing with spaCy and Stanza a bit in this repo.
 Observations:

+- lots of incorrect dependency relationships for subclauses (distinguishing adjectival vs adverbial clauses, for example)
 - despacy draws better graphs than displacy
 - Stanza handles english garden path sentence "After the student moved the chair broke." better than SpaCy